zhaohuanqdcn/tp/docs/UserGuide.md

 // add a warning here

 #### 4.2.9 Remind meetings: `remindmeeting`
+*done by: Koh Zhe Hao* <br>

-Search and display all meetings that will occur within the hours specify by the user.
+One of the advanced commands in Recretary.
+It searches and displays all meetings that will occur within the hours specify by the user.

 Format: `remindmeeting HOUR`

 -   HOUR must be a positive integer, the range of this value is from 1 - 2147483647 (user most likely won't have so many data to keep track of in a practical usage).
--   The reference point of time is the time on user's local machine when user entered the command.

 Examples:

--   `remindmeeting 1440` returns `abc meeting` ,  `xyz meeting` <br> **Remark**: 1440 = 2(months) * 30(days) * 24(hours) which is the total hours for two months; user can use this strategy to standardize the unit of time(hours) beforehand
+-   `remindmeeting 1440` returns `abc meeting` ,  `xyz meeting` <br> **Remark**: 1440 = 2(months) * 30(days) * 24(hours) which is the total hours for two months; user can use this strategy to standardize the unit of time(hours) beforehand.
+The example describes the situation where user wants to find all meetings that will occur within two months.
 <div markdown="span" class="alert alert-primary">:framed_picture:

 **Visual Walkthrough Guide:**